pramonettivega/getting_started_ndp/README.md

 - RAM: 16GB
 - GPU type: NVIDIA-GeForce-GTX-1080-Ti

-Secondly, we have the choice to mount a shared memory folder into our pod for the case of applications using pytorch.
-As this sample project does not use the pytorch library, we can omit the checkbox.
+Secondly, we have the choice to mount a shared memory folder into our pod, particularly for applications utilizing PyTorch.
+Since our sample project does not involve the use of the PyTorch library, the checkbox for this feature can be omitted.

-The next component we must select is an appropiate [Docker Image](https://docs.docker.com/get-started/overview/) for the project we are working on.
-This will allow our server to load all libraries and dependencies that we need to work on our project.
-As our project relies on the TensorFlow library, we are going to use the *CUDA* image, so make sure to have it selected.
+The next component we must select is an appropiate [Docker Image](https://docs.docker.com/get-started/overview/) tailored for the specific requirements of the project.
+This ensures that the server loads all the necessary libraries and dependencies crucial for the project's execution.
+Given that our project relies on the TensorFlow library, we opt for the *CUDA* image to ensure compatibility and optimal performance.

-The final component of our resources allocation refers to the selection of the processor architecture.
-In this case, given the use of CUDA in our project, we must select an amd64 architecture.
+The final aspect of our resource allocation involves selecting the processor architecture.
+In this case, due to the utilization of CUDA in our project, we must choose an amd64 architecture.

-Once we make sure all the fields have the right selection, we can start our server.
-Behind the scenes, the cluster orchestrates the creation of a pod, a  which operates on the allocated hardware resources.
-The pod encapsulates the applications contained in the provisioned images, leveraging the specified hardware for efficient processing.
-Additionally, the cluster associates a persistent volume (PV) with the pod, ensuring that your work is seamlessly stored and persists across various sessions.
-This integration of resources and storage mechanisms optimizes the execution and longevity of your computing environment within the cluster.

-Once our server starts running, we will be redirected to JupyterLab, with our persisted workspace, which includes the folder with our project:
+Once our server starts running, we will be redirected to JupyterLab, with our persisted workspace, which in this case includes the folder with our project:

 <img src="https://github.com/pramonettivega/images/blob/main/Screenshot%202024-01-11%20203016.png?raw=true">

 **Performing our jobs and obtaining our outputs**

-Once we get inside the JupyterLab environment, we can either interact.

-For this sample, we are taking
+JupyterLab offers a series of features so we can perform our training tasks.
+We can directly load the files into

 ## Acknowledgement